 Volunteer in Tunisia with Go Volunteer Africa, the largest and leading volunteer travel organization in Africa.
 Although usually seen as simply a beach destination, Tunisia has a lot to offer its visitors, from history and diverse natural beauty to amazing undiscovered culture.

 Imagine a holiday where you have the opportunity to visit ancient ruins, luxury coastal resorts, stunning Mediterranean beaches and the same time share your skills with the communities you visit – you will definitely have a trip of a lifetime by traveling with a purpose!

-Go Volunteer Africa places volunteer travelers from different parts of the world, under several different projects in Tunisia.
-Volunteer in Tunisia programs are dedicated towards several social causes, such as Childcare, Teaching, Healthcare, Social Development and and more.
+Go Volunteer Africa places volunteers from different parts of the world, under several different projects in Tunisia.
+Volunteer in Tunisia programs are dedicated towards several social causes, such as Childcare, Teaching, Healthcare, Marine Conservation, Social Development and and more.

-Go Volunteer Africa connects volunteers on worthwhile projects around Tunisia.
-It is a win-win situation for all, the volunteers get to work on legitimate volunteer programs in Tunisia, gain valuable experience and the local communities benefit as they get volunteers to help and also gain monetarily as the funds are utilized in their communities.
+It is a win-win situation for all, the volunteers get to work on legitimate volunteer projects in Tunisia, gain valuable experience and the local communities benefit as they get volunteers to help.

 VOLUNTEER TRAVEL PROJECTS IN TUNISIA